-The fair value of the investment property amounted to P295.2 million as at December 31, 2019 and 2018, which was estimated using market approach, as determined by an independent appraiser.
+The fair value of the investment property amounted to \$\frac{9}295.2\$ million as at December 31, 2019 and 2018, which was estimated using market approach, as determined by an independent appraiser.
 The value of the land was based on the sales and listings of comparable property registered within the vicinity and within Level 3 fair value hierarchy.
+The fair value represents the amount at which the assets can be exchanged between a knowledgeable, willing seller and a knowledgeable, willing buyer in an arm's length transaction at the date of valuation, in accordance with International Valuation Standards as set out by the International Valuation Standards Committee.
+The Company believes that the highest and best use of its properties does not differ from their current use.